 The Economy in Ireland

-In the wake of the collapse of the construction sector and the downturn in consumer spending and business investment, the export sector, dominated by foreign multinationals, has become a key component of Ireland’s economy.
-Agriculture, once the most important sector, is now dwarfed by industry and services.
+In the wake of the collapse of the construction sector and the downturn in consumer spending and business investment, the export sector, dominated by foreign multinationals, has become an even more important component of Ireland’s economy.

 Labor force by occupation: